MegaMek/megamek.github.io/_posts/2021-03-05-New Stable Released v0.48.0.md

 * JumpShips - Building and printing
 * WarShips - Building and printing
 * Space Stations - Building and printing
-* ProtoMechs - Building and printing
+* ProtoMeks - Building and printing
 * Support Vehicles (standard support vehicles from TW/TM except Airships but including Rail) printing still to come.

 A few notes on printing record sheets, you will find that using the “export to PDF” then printing the PDF will give you better results.
 The official sheets used by CGL have a different font than the ones you’ll print.
 During this development cycle we removed that font due to concerns around licensing and distributing it.
 Added lots of options for unit design and print configurations under the File-Configuration.
 This includes things like including optional tables, roles, quirks, heat profiles, table-top mini scale, and color or Black and white sheets.